fabian-thomas/evince-patches/README.md

 `sync-page.patch`

 This patch is not actively used by me.
 It shows how to add a new dbus command.
 In that case, how the active page in Evince can be changed with dbus.
+The repo also includes a `sync-page.sh` script (in the `misc` dir) that shows how to execute the dbus action.